Testimonies (novel): Reception

+First edition 1952

-The first English reviews were not encouraging.
-On 10 May 1952, an unnamed Times reviewer called the book "a slight and technically immature piece of work, loose-jointed and clumsy in construction to the point of amateurishness", though conceding that the book "leaves an impression of genuine talent".
-On 16 May the Times Literary Supplement called it "a quiet little story of much merit", while likewise considering its central literary device to be "clumsy".
+Many of the first English reviews were not encouraging.
+An unnamed Times reviewer called the book "a slight and technically immature piece of work, loose-jointed and clumsy in construction to the point of amateurishness", though conceding that the book leaves an impression of genuine talent.
+The Times Literary Supplement considered it a quiet little story of much merit, while likewise holding its central literary device to be clumsy.

+Not all were so negative, though.
+The Illustrated London News thought the novel intensely personal and ghastly in a quiet way, yet full of beauty and consolation, while a brief notice in the Daily Mirror called the story a jungle of human emotion, love, hate and the clash of wills.

-The US reviews were entirely different.
-In an influential omnibus review in Partisan Review, Delmore Schwartz praised the book at the expense of John Steinbeck, Evelyn Waugh, Angus Wilson and Ernest Hemingway.
+The US reviews were uniformly positive.
+In an influential review in Partisan Review, Delmore Schwartz praised the book at the expense of John Steinbeck, Evelyn Waugh, Angus Wilson and Ernest Hemingway.
 Schwartz said: "To read a first novel by an unknown author which, sentence by sentence and page by page makes one say: he can't keep going at this pace, the intensity is bound to break down, the perfection of tone can't be maintained – is to rejoice in an experience of pleasure and astonishment ...
 [It] makes one think of a great ballad or a Biblical story ...
 The reader, drawn forward by lyric eloquence and the story's fascination, discovers in the end that he has encountered in a new way the sphinx and the riddle of existence itself."
 He concluded by comparing O'Brian's prose to the lyrics of the great Irish poet W. B. Yeats.
-In later editions of the book, part of Schwartz's review was reprinted as a preface.
+In the 1994 re-issue, Schwartz's review was reprinted as a preface.

-The New York Herald Tribune Book Review called it "one of the finest books to come along for some time", while Saturday Review said that "Mr. O'Brian has made a story that moves to its end with the rightness and inevitability we think of as Greek."
+The New York Herald Tribune Book Review called it one of the finest books to come along for some time, while Saturday Review said that the story moves to its end with the rightness and inevitability we think of as Greek.
+Kirkus Reviews considered the novel to be of unassuming proportion and immaculate design.

-The New York Times Book Review dubbed the book "A rare and beautiful novel, deceptively modest in form, never faltering in the unobtrusive skill of its poetry and dramatic dimensions".
-The character of Bronwen was singled out for particular praise as "an altogether touching and marvelous woman, so persuasively and sympathetically portrayed that she deserves a place among great heroines – for all the differences of setting and scale, [she] has some of the stature of an Anna Karenina".
-The reviewer commented on the author's expert pacing of the story, his extraordinary gift for the visual scene, and his brilliant ear for the subtle counterpoint of sound in speech.
+In a long review, The New York Times Book Review dubbed the book "A rare and beautiful novel, deceptively modest in form, never faltering in the unobtrusive skill of its poetry and dramatic dimensions".
+The reviewer appreciated the author's handling of speech and the story's visual scene, the sympathetic portrayal of Bronwen being singled out for particular praise, with the character being compared, in some ways, with great heroines such as Anna Karenina.

-On the book's first publication, Kirkus Reviews considered the novel to be of "unassuming proportion and immaculate design".
-Reviewing the 1993 US re-issue, the magazine highlighted the author's "chaste and disciplined prose [that lends] purity to a quiet, tragic idyll for the discriminating reader".

-The surnames Aubrey and Maturin – later to be used for the protagonists of O'Brian's Aubrey–Maturin series of nautical historical novels – both appear in Testimonies.